Cottage Revival: Grade II Listed Heritage Transformation

 EX3 | Harmonising Modern Family Life with Historic Character near Exeter

-A Grade II listed cottage near Exeter presented an intriguing puzzle: how to unlock the potential of its beautiful garden while addressing compromised historic integrity from 20th-century alterations.
+A Grade II-listed cottage near Exeter posed an intriguing puzzle: how to unlock the potential of its beautiful garden while addressing compromised historic integrity resulting from 20th-century alterations.
 The property required thoughtful intervention to enhance both its heritage character and family functionality.

 The existing property faced several key challenges: